PDS42/test/README.md

 A few thoughts I'd like to share on this:

-- You will notice that I've commited my '.env' file & my private key.
+- You will notice that I've commited my `.env` file & my private key.
 Those are obviously not things you would want to commit, but for the sake of the test, they need to be here.

 - I've struggled early on, because I thought I'd be able to tackle this test using API calls only.
 After quite some time & digging, I've realised that I would need to open a browser to get my authorization code at some point.